-8. The learners' attention should be drawn to linguistic features of the input particular feature of their inter language (i.e. how they currently understand or use it) and the equivalent feature in the target language.
+8. The learners' attention should be drawn to linguistic features of the input

+Helping learners to pay attention to linguistic features of authentic input can help them to eventually acquire some of those features.
+The important thing is that the learners become aware of a gap between a particular feature of their inter language (i.e. how they currently understand or use it) and the equivalent feature in the target language.
 Such noticing of the gap between output and input can act as an 'acquisition facilitator'.
 It does not do so by immediately changing the learner's internalized grammar but by alerting the learner to subsequent instances of the same feature in future input.
-So there is no immediate change in the learners' proficiency.
+So, there is no immediate change in the learners' proficiency.